On this page

 - Tartu University Viljandi cultural academy – higher applied sciences degree in community education and hobby activities.

 The programme was implemented by the Foundation Archimedes youth agency (since 01.01.2021, the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board) in cooperation with the Ministry of Education and Research and Estonian Youth Work Centre (starting from 01.08.2020 Education and Youth Board).
-All the trainings in the programme support the competences brought out in the occupational standard for youth workers.
+All the trainings in the programme supportedthe competence development as defined in the occupational standard for youth workers.

-The validation of skills and competencies gained by youth workers through non-formal, informal and formal learning is carried out with the applying process of youth worker’s professional qualification.
+The validation of competencies gained by youth workers through non-formal, informal and formal education and trainings is carried out as part of the process of youth worker’s professional qualification.
 The assessment is based only on the competences, regardless of how they were obtained.
 See more in Chapter 10.4.

 In addition, it is possible to participate in various international training activities that are mediated through SALTO-YOUTH or the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps of the Education and Youth Board.
 The last one also organized national level trainings up to 2019 through the programme “Development of youth workers training” co-funded by ESF.